 William F. Cole Professor of Christian Theology and Spirituality, Episcopal Divinity School, Cambridge, MA

-Education: Education: BA, The Chinese University of Hong Kong; BD and MTh, Southeast Asia Graduate School of Theology; ThD, Harvard University.
+Education: BA, The Chinese University of Hong Kong; BD and MTh, Southeast Asia Graduate School of Theology; ThD, Harvard University

-Research Interests: Literary theory, postcolonial studies, gender/sexuality studies and ethic studies (particularly Asian American history and literature), and transdisciplinary study of the New Testament
+Research Interests: Literary theory, postcolonial studies, gender/sexuality studies and ethnic studies (particularly Asian American history and literature), and transdisciplinary study of the New Testament

 Education: BA and MA, Olivet Nazarene University; MA and PhD, Vanderbilt University

-Dean of the Seminary; H. George Anderson Professor of Mission and Cultures, and Director, Multicultural Mission Resource Center, The Lutheran Theological Seminary at Philadelphia, Philadelphia, PA
+Academic Dean and H. George Anderson Professor of Mission and Cultures, and Director, Multicultural Mission Resource Center, The Lutheran Theological Seminary at Philadelphia, Philadelphia, PA

 Recent Publications Include: Enlivening the Past: An Asian Theologian’s Engagement with the Early Teachers of Faith; “On Walking Through the Cemetery: Continuity and Transformation in Reading Death in an Indian Christian Community,” in Postcolonial Interventions: Essays in Honor of R.S.
 Sugirtharajah, ed.
 Tat-siong Benny Liew; and “Intertwined Interaction: Reading Gregory of Nazianzus Amidst Inter-religious Realities in India,” in William F. Storrar, Peter J. Casarella, and Paul Louis Metzger, eds., A World for All?
-Global Civil Society in Political Theory and Trinitarian Theology; entries in The Oxford Encyclopaedia of South Asian Christianity.
+Global Civil Society in Political Theory and Trinitarian Theology.

 Luther D. Reed Professor of Systematic Theology, The Lutheran Theological Seminary at Philadelphia, Philadelphia, PA